Praveen-Natarajan/antaeus/README.md

 ## Developer Thoughts Section
-- The initial use case that caught my mind was invoice volumes that we might be fetching from the database Thinking this into consideration, I have decided on a solution to fetch PENDING invoices based on the currency.
+- The initial use case that caught my mind was invoice volumes that we might be fetching from the database taking this into consideration, I have decided on a solution to fetch PENDING invoices based on the currency.
 - A thread pool is created with size based on the currency file and pending invoices are retrieved.
 - I have given a long thought to decide about the way the external payment implementation i was considering the tradeoff between using a REST call and MQ/Apache kafka based system.